-The product Ptet-t0RP-1t0=:ΦA(t,t0) is denoted as the Transition Matrix of the LPTV system matrix At, which is a special case an LTV's Transition Matrix (see Eq.
-(1.3)-(1.4) for Transition Matrix definition).
+The product Ptet-t0RP-1t0=:ΦA(t,t0) is called the transition matrix of the matrix At of the LPTV system and is a special case of the transition matrix of a linear time-varying (LTV) system [see Eqs.
+(1.3) and (1.4) for the definition of a transition matrix].

-The notion of LPTV system's Transition Matrix might seems an innocent equation due to the structure of it is known.
-However, in practice, it is very difficult to find analytical closed form for the solution of an LPTV system, or equivalently for the pair Pt and R. Moreover, there is no procedure in the literature that details how to solve general (or specific families of) LPTV systems' ODEs, or equivalently how to find the pair Pt and R (when the Transition Matrix ΦA(t,t0) is unknown).
+The notion of a transition matrix of a LPTV system might appear straightfoward enough because its structure is known.
+However, in practice, it is difficult to find an analytical closed-form solution of a LPTV system, or, equivalently, for the matrices Pt and R. Moreover, no procedure is available in the literature for solving the ODE of a general LPTV system (or even for specific families thereof), or, equivalently, for finding the matrices Pt and R when the transition matrix ΦA(t,t0) is unknown.

-Linear Time Varying Differential Equations
+Linear Time-Varying Differential Equations

-Let T⊆R be the set of the time domain of the independent variable t (T={t∈R:t≥t0≥0}) and initial time is denoted by t0.
-Susppose x:T→Rn (denoted as the state vector or simply the state) is a solution to the following Linear Time Varying (LTV) Differential Equation system:
+Let T⊆R be the time domain of the independent variable t (T={t∈R:t≥t0≥0}), with the initial time denoted t0.
+Suppose x:T→Rn (called the state vector or simply the state) is a solution to the following LTV system of differential equations: